leyfall/coding_journey/DAYS.md

 - I'm done with HTML right? so I'm out here in CSS
 - CSS rule is made up of two main parts: a selector and a declaration block.
+- selector is a pattern used in CSS to identify and target specific HTML elements for styling.
+Examples of selectors include type selectors, class selectors, and ID selectors.